Heathen Chemistry: Release

-The length of track 11, "Better Man" is 38:03; this is because of a hidden track called "The Cage", which begins after 30 minutes of silence.
-In the Japanese and digital versions, "Better Man" and the hidden track "The Cage" were separated and the 30-minute silence was removed.

-The album was certified triple platinum in UK, and 154,000 copies in the US.
+The album was certified four times platinum selling over 1.2 million in the UK, and 154,000 copies in the US.
 Upon release, Heathen Chemistry went straight to number one in the UK, though it fared rather poorly in the US, only entering at number 23.

 It spawned four singles, each of which made the top three in the UK charts: "The Hindu Times", their sixth number one single in the UK; "Stop Crying Your Heart Out"; "Little By Little/She Is Love", the double A-side sung by Noel Gallagher; and "Songbird", the first single written by Liam.

 Reception

-Reception for the album varied wildly.
-On Metacritic it had a score of 55 out of 100 based on reviews from 22 critics, indicating "mixed or average reviews".
+Heathen Chemistry received mixed reviews upon release, although it was seen as a return to form from critics following the reviews of the two previous albums.
+On Metacritic, it has a score of 55 out of 100, based on reviews from 22 critics.
 Some reviewers noted that it was better than the band's last effort, Standing on the Shoulder of Giants, with Blender writing that Oasis was "a band back on track".
+NME gave it an 8/10 rating and Rolling Stone gave it three out of five stars.
 However, a number of other reviewers offered scathing assessments of the album; notably, Drowned in Sound, Pitchfork, and Stylus Magazine.

 In 2017, Liam Gallagher ranked Heathen Chemistry as his least favourite Oasis album.